personalrobotics/or_rviz/README.md

 or_interactivemarker
 ====================

-OpenRAVE viewer plugin that publishes the environment to RViz as InteractiveMarkers.
+This OpenRAVE viewer plugin publishes the environment as InteractiveMarkers that can be visualized in RViz.

 ## Usage ##